siro20/website/homemade_boost_mppt.md

 The [market analysis] shows the overal used voltage and current on currently available PV panels.
 The homemade PV boost converter should cover about 90% of the panels available.
+The study showed that modules in the range of 200W-300W with 40Voc should be used.

 [market analysis]: market_study.md
 [GitHub]: https://github.com/siro20/mppt